-When CHAI began working on pediatric HIV/AIDS in 2005, kids were being left behind.
-Only 1 in 40 children in need were on treatment, compared to 1 in 8 adults.
+When the Clinton Health Access Initiative (CHAI) began working on pediatric HIV/AIDS in 2005, kids were being left behind.
+Only one in 40 children in need were on treatment, compared to one in eight adults.
 The cost of pediatric medications was prohibitively high and the dosing was difficult in part because young children could only use liquid formulations.
 Infant testing for HIV was almost non-existent.
 Despite phenomenal progress in scaling up adult treatment and testing, services for children were lagging.

 Lower Prices on Key Treatments

 To address the massive disparity between the number of adults and children on treatment, CHAI began by working to bring down the price of pediatric AIDS drugs.
-By pooling volumes across 40 countries and through our partner UNITAID’s support, pediatric ARV regimen prices have come down by more than 80% on leading pediatric ARV regimens since the start of the project compared with prevailing prices in developing countries.
+By pooling volumes across 40 countries and through our partner UNITAID’s support, pediatric antiretroviral (ARV) regimen prices have come down by more than 80 percent on leading pediatric ARV regimens since the start of the project compared with prevailing prices in developing countries.
 Since 2006, UNITAID and CHAI have been working together to combine UNITAID’s purchasing power with CHAI’s unique model of marketplace improvement, with a goal of achieving price reductions and accelerating the roll-out of key new products in two niche HIV markets: pediatric HIV treatment and second-line HIV treatment.
-Prior to the launch of CHAI and UNITAID's work in second-line HIV treatment, the leading second-line ARV regimen in 2006 was priced at approximately US $1,500 per patient per year.
-By 2012, the lowest cost, second-line regimen was available at a price approximately 78% lower than the price of the leading, second-line ARV regimen in 2006.
-Collectively, the two projects have reached more than half-a-million people across 40 countries with treatment, diagnostics, and therapeutic food.
+Prior to the launch of CHAI and UNITAID's work in second-line HIV treatment, the leading second-line ARV regimen in 2006 was priced at approximately $1,500 per patient per year.
+By 2012, the lowest cost, second-line regimen was available at a price approximately 78 percent lower than the price of the leading, second-line ARV regimen in 2006.
+Collectively, the two projects have reached more than 500,000 people across 40 countries with treatment, diagnostics, and therapeutic food.

 Infant Testing and Child-Centered Medicines